Vec-QMDP: Vectorized POMDP Planning on CPUs for Real-Time Autonomous Driving: Vectorized QMDP Belief Tree Search

 \algoref{alg:qmdp_tree} performs finite-horizon belief-tree search over the discrete macro-action set $\mathcal{A}$ under $K$ sampled scenarios.
 It samples $\Phi=\{\phi_k\}_{k=1}^{K}$ from the initial belief $b_0$, expands the root over all $a\in\mathcal{A}$, and decomposes the belief tree into $K$ independent scenario trees $\mathcal{F}=\{\mathcal{T}^{(1)}_{\mathrm{sc}},\dots,\mathcal{T}^{(K)}_{\mathrm{sc}}\}$, each conditioned on one $\phi_k$.
 The search then repeats \textsc{Traverse} to select a node, applies \textsc{Expansion} to execute one macro-action, runs \textsc{Rollout} to simulate to horizon $H$, and performs \textsc{BackUp} to update $Q(v,a)$, $N(v,a)$, and the \textit{expansion-depth range} required by the load-balancing UCB in \secref{sec:lb_UCB}.
 Planning stops when the root $Q$-values converge or the time budget is reached, and extracts $\pi^*$ from the aggregated root $Q$-values under QMDP.

 \textsc{Expansion}/\textsc{Rollout} simulates the joint evolution conditioned on the sampled $\boldsymbol{\xi}$.
-Exogenous agents deterministically follow the sampled trajectories $\boldsymbol{\xi}$, while the \egocar executes a macro-action by following its reference path with closed-loop interaction: longitudinal behavior follows IDM and lateral control uses a Stanley controller~\cite{treiber2000congested,thrun2006stanley}, with lane changes gated by a MOBIL feasibility check~\cite{kesting2007general}.
+Exogenous agents deterministically follow the sampled trajectories $\boldsymbol{\xi}$, while the \egocar executes a macro-action by following its reference path with closed-loop interaction: longitudinal behavior follows Intelligent Driver Model (IDM) and lateral control uses a Stanley controller~\cite{treiber2000congested,thrun2006stanley}, with lane changes gated by a Minimizing Overall Braking Induced by Lane changes (MOBIL) feasibility check~\cite{kesting2007general}.
 This simulation is further accelerated in \secref{sec:global_vectorization}.

 Rewards are safety-dominated and evaluated against the same $\boldsymbol{\xi}$.
 For broad-phase filtering, we build a Frenet-based Sort-Tile-Recursive (STR)-tree~\cite{leutenegger1997str} from predicted agent geometries at each time step and reuse it during search since $\boldsymbol{\xi}$ is fixed at the root.
 Broad-phase queries test the ego Frenet-frame Axis-Aligned Bounding Box (AABB) \cite{cai2013collision} against STR-tree node AABBs to prune candidates; leaf hits return a compact set of agent indices.
-We then gather the corresponding Cartesian states and apply a narrow-phase SAT test~\cite{huynh2009separating} to compute collisions, penalties, and terminal conditions.
+We then gather the corresponding Cartesian states and apply a narrow-phase Separating Axis Theorem (SAT) test~\cite{huynh2009separating} to compute collisions, penalties, and terminal conditions.
 Frenet-frame AABBs align with road heading, reducing bounding-box inflation on curved roads and thus false positives.
 This reward pipeline is SIMD-vectorized in \secref{sec:local_vectorization}.